On the multiplier spectrum of polynomials: Introduction

-The result \cite[Theorem 3.3]{JX23} involves a specific class of rational maps, namely simple rational maps.
-Recall that a rational map $G\in\C(z)$ of degree $m\geq2$ is called \emph{simple} if $G$ has exactly $2m-2$ distinct critical values in $\P^1(\C)$.
+The class of simple rational maps is involved in the second ingredient \cite[Theorem~3.3]{JX23}.
+A rational map $G\in\C(z)$ of degree $d\geq2$ is called \emph{simple} if $G$ has exactly $2d-2$ distinct critical values in $\P^1(\C)$.
 However, a polynomial of degree $d\geq3$ is never simple, due to the totally invariant fixed point $\infty$.
-To overcome this problem, for a polynomial $F\in\C[z]$ of degree $m\geq2$, we call $F$ \emph{pre-simple} if it has exactly $m-1$ distinct critical values in $\C$.
-This class of pre-simple polynomials serves as an analogue of simple rational maps in the polynomial case.
-We find that Pakovich's methods \cite{Paksimple} are also applicable to pre-simple polynomials.
-In \S \ref{secpresimple}, we present the following polynomial version of \cite[Theorem 3.3]{JX23} (for the case $d \geq4$), which is essentially due to Pakovich \cite{Paksimple}: \begin{Thm} For every integer $d\geq4$, there exists a non-empty Zariski open subset $U$ of $\Poly^d(\C)$ such that, for every $f\in U$, the following hold: \begin{enumerate}[(1)] \item $f$ is pre-simple; \item for every pre-simple $g\in\Poly^d(\C)$, if $f$ and $g$ are intertwined, then $[f]=[g]$ in $\MPoly^d(\C)$. \end{enumerate} Recall that two polynomials $F,G\in\C[z]$ of degree $\geq2$ are called intertwined if there exists a (possibly reducible) algebraic curve $Z\subset(\A^1)^2$ whose projections to both axes are onto, and $Z$ is invariant under the endomorphism $(F,G):(\A^1)^2\to(\A^1)^2$. \end{Thm} Recently, Pakovich \cite{Pakdeg23} has studied general rational maps of degree $2\leq d\leq3$ in detail.
-Consequently, one can prove Theorem \ref{ratgeninj} for this case using the results in \cite{Pakdeg23} as part of the argument.
-The philosophy is that a general rational map of degree $d$ has ``good" properties regarding the decompositions of its iterates.
-However, the simplicity condition is not sufficient when $2\leq d\leq 3$, unlike the situation in \cite{Paksimple} where $d\geq4$.
+To overcome this problem, for a polynomial $F\in\C[z]$ of degree $d\geq2$, we call $F$ \emph{pre-simple} if it has exactly $d-1$ distinct critical values in $\C$.
+This class of pre-simple polynomials serves as an analogue of simple rational maps for the polynomial case.
+We observe that Pakovich's methods \cite{Paksimple} are applicable to pre-simple polynomials.
+In \S~\ref{secpresimple}, we present the following polynomial version of \cite[Theorem~3.3]{JX23} (for the case $d\geq4$), which is essentially due to Pakovich \cite{Paksimple}: \begin{Thm} For every integer $d\geq4$, there exists a non-empty Zariski open subset $U$ of $\Poly^d(\C)$ such that, for every $f\in U$, the following hold: \begin{enumerate}[(1)] \item $f$ is pre-simple; \item for every pre-simple $g\in\Poly^d(\C)$, $f$ and $g$ are intertwined if and only if $[f]=[g]$ in $\MPoly^d(\C)$. \end{enumerate} Here, two polynomials $F,G\in\C[z]$ of degree $\geq2$ are called \emph{intertwined} if there exists a (possibly reducible) algebraic curve $Z\subset\A^2$ whose projections to both axes are onto such that $Z$ is invariant under the endomorphism \end{Thm} \begin{Rem} Let $F,G\in\C[z]$ be polynomials of degree $\geq2$.
+It is known that $F$ and $G$ are intertwined if and only if there exist non-constant polynomials $R,h_1,h_2\in\C[z]\setminus\C$ and $n\in\Z_{>0}$ such that